zap-zsh/exa/README.md

 ![image](https://user-images.githubusercontent.com/82162277/204246249-60dc5805-705e-4e20-a1cf-88889b3dd571.png)

 ### tree
-Same as the regular UNIX `tree` command but made with exa, so using all the extra stuffs exa provides.<BR>
+Same as the regular UNIX `tree` command but made with eza, so using all the extra stuffs eza provides.<BR>
 Hidden files/folders are excluded, if you want to include them simply add `-a` flag.

 ⚠️ NOTE: